 ANMAT also plays an important role in the approval and control of clinical trials that take place in the country.

-Law No. 16,463 establishes that in order to be authorised, laboratories must manufacture their own products.
-Considering scientific, economic and political environments, certain laboratories have been authorised to import and commercialise pharmaceutical products without the obligation to manufacture them.
+Law No. 16,463 originally established that, in order to be authorised, laboratories must manufacture their own products.
+Considering scientific, economic and political environments, laboratories have been authorised to import and commercialise pharmaceutical products without the obligation to manufacture them.
 There are rules by which ANMAT authorises the referral to third-party laboratories for specific stages of manufacturing.
-Despite these exceptions and other specific situations that exceed the general scope of this chapter, laboratories are required to have their own quality control laboratory that should be in accordance with the products commercialised by the laboratory, a storehouse and a technical director.
+As minimum requirements, when not manufacturing their own products, laboratories are required to have their own quality control laboratory that should be in accordance with the products commercialised by the laboratory, a storehouse and a technical director.
 Licensing to authorised laboratories is a common way to enter the market when the laboratory is not registered in Argentina.
 Another way is related to import through exceptional channels as named patients programmes, although this way implies a use of such imports for a different purpose from the one the regulation was issued for.

 Owing to the industry's development, ANMAT has issued certain specific regulations that apply to clinical trials, traceability of products and other matters.
 Additionally, some specific laws that deal with the pharmaceutical industry have been enacted, such as Law No. 26,529, which relates to the patient's rights, and Law No. 26,689, which relates to orphan diseases.